Sacred Peaks and Valleys

 This morning your guide meets you at the hotel to begin a complete guided tour of the Inca citadel.
 If you’re feeling adventurous you can even hike Huayna Picchu Mountain, before having free time to explore the and experience spectacular views of all of Machu Picchu and the valleys and mountains surrounding it.

-Back in Cusco today, you’ll explore the complexity of Peruvian history, with visits to the Santo Domingo Convent, and either San Pedro Market or the San Blas traditional district.
+Back in Cuzco today, you’ll explore the complexity of Peruvian history, with visits to the Santo Domingo Convent, and either San Pedro Market or the San Blas traditional district.
 After lunch, a short but challenging hike takes you all the way up to Sacsayhuaman.

 Depending on your flight home we will either fly to Lima or drive, stopping along the way at Hacienda San Jose for lunch.
 And then, Bon Voyage!